An Adaptive-rank Approach with Greedy Sampling for Multi-scale BGK Equations: Adaptive-rank Method and Preservation of Conservation Laws

 whose flux is \textit{implicitly} defined using the moments of the kinetic solution \eqref{eq:conservative kinetic solution format}, namely

 Using the definition \eqref{eq:conservative kinetic solution format}, we can equivalently express the flux \eqref{eq:BE macroscopic flux} as

 It is important to note that the first term on the right-hand side of \eqref{eq:BE macroscopic flux expanded} is fixed with respect to $\mathbf{U}^{n+1}$.
 In addition, the nonlinear dependence on $\mathbf{U}^{n+1}$ is entirely captured in the second term, which means that the non-conservative kinetic solution $f^{n+1,\star}$ is only used to initialize the closure of the fluid system.
-We then apply an iterative method that dynamically updates the macroscopic closure based on the current moments until convergence is achieved.
-Then the moments are used to correct the kinetic solution with the LoMaC correction formula \eqref{eq:conservative kinetic solution format}. \Cref{fig:Fluid correction diagram} illustrates one step of the proposed method with the BE discretization, including the LoMaC correction loop, which is shown using solid lines.
+An iterative method then dynamically updates the kinetic solution through the LoMaC correction formula \eqref{eq:conservative kinetic solution format}, along with the macroscopic flux \eqref{eq:BE macroscopic flux expanded}, until nonlinear convergence is achieved on the system \eqref{eq:BE macroscopic system}. \Cref{fig:Fluid correction diagram} illustrates one step of the proposed method with the BE discretization, including the LoMaC correction loop, which is shown using solid lines.
+Note that the time level has been suppressed for brevity.
 Here dashed lines indicate that the kinetic solver is isolated from this process.
 Further details regarding the numerical treatment of this nonlinear system are provided in the following subsections.